pratik-khade1/Welcome-to-my-GitHub/README.md

-Oh, Look Who's Curious Now! 👀
-Welcome, stalker!
-You’ve probably seen my recent post flaunting my 1672 GitHub contributions and thought, “This person must be up to something interesting!”
-Well, you’re in luck... because here you are, in my one and only public repository.

 About Me
 I’m just your average, humble developer who happens to code more often than I sleep.
 Nothing unusual about that, right?
 I’ve been deep in the code trenches, silently building, debugging, and occasionally banging my head against the keyboard.